 So what is cash flow?
 To put it simply, cash flow is the journey of financial assets into and out of your business.
 Things like the sale of items and services, lines of credit, loans, or the sale of any assets can all be considered an “inflow” of cash.
 Business expenditures (payroll, utilities, mortgage or rental fees), business purchases (equipment, supplies), or loan repayments can all be considered “outflow.”

 Sounds easy enough, right?
-While the concept is, in fact, one that’s fairly straightforward, how to make sense of it and create short and long term strategies form it can often seem daunting.
+While the concept is, in fact, one that’s fairly straightforward, how to make sense of it and create long and short-term strategies from it can often seem daunting.
 This is especially true for new or struggling small business owners who are often strapped for finances, and therefore, need to make the most of their cash flow.

-For that reason it’s imperative that you create a cash flow statement to help you gather information about revenue and expenses over a period of time.
-A cash flow statement is likely to be one of the most important documents with regards to your business.
-By preparing a cash flow statement, or cash flow analysis, you will be able to keep tabs on your finances and effectively plan for the next quarter or year to come.
+For the reason stated above, it’s imperative that you create a cash flow statement to help you gather information about revenue and expenses over a period of time.
+Cash flow statements (sometimes called “statement of cash flows”) are a key document for your bookkeeping and accounting management process.
+It’s typically reported alongside other important financial statements, including your income statement and balance sheet.
+Its purpose is exactly what it sounds like: To track your cash flow.
+It helps you keep tabs on your finances and effectively plan for the next quarter or year to come.